Best ring light in 2023: beautiful lighting for vlogging, video calls and selfies

 (Image credit: ESDDI)

-Videographers love ring lights not just because of their soft and flattering lighting but because they provide a continuous light – regular camera flash is obviously no good at all for video.
 Many of the best ring lights enable you to adjust the color temperature to suit different skin tones (making them great for makeup tutorials, too) and to match the ambient lighting conditions.
-Whether you're using them in the sun, the shade or yellow-tinged indoor light, you can make your lighting look natural.
+So whether you're using them in the sun, the shade or yellow-tinged indoor light, you can make your lighting look natural.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.